Transparent price setting

 Article Publishing Charges (APCs)

 Adjustments in Elsevier’s APC prices are under regular review and are subject to change.
-We set APC prices based on the following criterion which is applied to open access articles only:
+We set APC prices based on the following criteria which are applied to open access articles only:

 - The journal’s editorial and technical processes;